-As a freshman, you'll also have the option to live in one of our specialized Living-Learning Communities, which offer an amazing alternative to traditional on-campus living arrangements.
-We have individual communities for nursing, engineering, and honors students, as well as one focused on leadership and civic engagement.
+As a freshman, you will also have the option to live in one of our specialized Living-Learning Communities, which offer an amazing alternative to traditional on-campus living arrangements.
+We have individual communities for nursing, engineering, business, and honors students, as well as one focused on leadership and civic engagement.

 Let's not forget all the fun you'll have!
 When you live on campus, you get to bust a move at dance parties, go on day trips to Philly, play laser tag with friends, and sing your heart out at karaoke nights.